Introduction

 Preprocessing

 The first stage of compilation is called preprocessing.
-In this
+In this stage,

-pre-processor directives (lines starting with a
+directives (lines starting with a #

 character).
-These pre-processor directives form a
+These

-simple macro language with its own syntax and semantics.
-This
+pre-processor directives form a simple macro language with its own

-language is used to reduce repetition in source code, e.g. lines
+syntax and semantics.
+This language is used to reduce repetition in

-with #include
+source code, e.g. lines with #include

-are replaced by the contents of the
+are replaced by the

-versus those in angle brackets).
+in quotes versus those in angle brackets).
 Names introduced with

 #define